Kaggle/kaggle-api/README.md

 ## Key Features

-Some of the key feature includes:
+Some of the key features are:

 * List competitions, download competition data, submit to a competion.
 * List, create, update, download or delete datasets.